 In today’s digital world, we all use Wikis frequently – probably even more so than we realize.
 A wiki is a collaborative application, typically online, where information is sourced, modified and expanded by its audience.
 Anyone is able to contribute his or her knowledge to a topic.
-Because there is,… Read More
+Because there… Read More

 Early in 2015, the Qualys security research team discovered an extremely critical vulnerability in the Linux GNU C Library (glibc for short).
 The vulnerability, dubbed “GHOST,” would allow hackers to take control of a system remotely without requiring them to provide any security credentials.
-By accessing the glibc, a… Read More
+By accessing the glibc,… Read More

 When using an Apache web server, a user must understand what modules he or she is running.
 These modules account for the vast majority of an Apache server’s functionality, so even the smallest issues or module failures can create a serious detriment to the server’s ability to perform.

 Static modules are already built into the… Read More

 One of the most popular uses for a VPS is to host websites.
 In order to begin doing this, a few things have to be installed and configured.
 This is where the LAMP stack can be useful.